Step into Calke's peaceful orchard

 Celebrate all things apple…

 Come along to Apple Day to celebrate the English apple in Calke’s beautiful gardens.
-There will be juicing, tasting, games and plenty of apple-related stalls, with something for all the family.
+With juicing demonstrations, tasting sessions and plenty of apple-related fun and games, it's a great event for all the family.

 Take a seat

 As you stroll through the kitchen gardens and orchard, take a moment to relax in one of our deckchairs and watch the world go by.
 You might see the gardeners at work, or catch sight of the bees working away in the hive.